stolsma/intercom/README.md

 # Intercom

-*Create child processes with dnode-protocol based event communication over the nodejs fork internal communication channel, with monitor and control functions for the lifecycle of the created child process*
+*Create child processes with dnode-protocol based event communication over the nodejs IPC channel, with monitor and control functions for the lifecycle of the created child process*

+Important: per Intercom version 0.5.0 the behavior of the 'exit' event changed!!!
+Added is the 'close' event as direct replacement for the old 'exit' event.
+See below for more information.

 # Installing Intercom